Aglaonike's Tiger will have a mainstage production at Western Kentucky University. February 21-26. Directed by Carol Jordan.

-Serena will premiere as part of the Museum of Dysfunction X at Mildred's Umbrella in Houston, Texas.
+Serena premieres at the Museum of Dysfunction X at Mildred's Umbrella in Houston, Texas, June 21-23.
+Directed by Bree Bridger.

 An interview by C. Kay Andy Landis is published in The Dramatist.